 In 2012-13 there was a review of the major pieces of the Fine Art Collection held at Cartwright Hall by external valuers Christies.
 For those items reviewed by Christies they have been included on the Balance Sheet based on auction values (lower range).
 In 2014-15 and 2015-16 further items in the collection were reviewed by external valuers resulting in revaluation increases of £2,861,000 and £88,000.

-During 2016-17 two paintings and two cannons have been reviewed by external valuers and this has resulted in a revaluation increase of £85,000.
+In 2016-17 two paintings and two cannons were reviewed by external valuers which resulted in a revaluation increase of £85.000.